simonzabrocki/GraphModels/README.md

 ## Features
-- Create a script to automatically plot all the graphs
+- Create a script to automatically save all the graphs in a folder
 - Add an accessible full description on all models
-- Create a function to go from the db format to the computing format
+- Create an interface from the db format to the computing format
+- Add country wise, variable wise metrics for testing
+- Find a way to remove the mandatory kwargs argument in the compuation functions